bguspl/bguspl.github.io/practical_sessions/PracticalSession03.md

 In C++ constructors, we use a _member initialization list_ to initialize class variables.
 It appears after a single colon character, between the function declaration and the function body of the constructor.
 This code initialized the class variables and is executed before the code in the body of the constructor.

-Any class variable (field) that does not appear in this list it will be initialized with it's *default value*.
-If the field is an object this will produce an implicit call to it's *default constructor*.
+Any class variable (field) that does not appear in this list it will be initialized with it's *default constructor*.
 If the object's class has no default constructor the compilation will fail.

 Const class variables can *only* be initialized in the _member initialization list_.
 Attempting to change their value anywhere else, *including in the constructor's body* will cause a compilation error.